vboyev-MSFT/defender-docs/defender-xdr/entity-page-device.md

 :::image type="content" source="media/entity-page-device/entity-device-unified-timeline.png" alt-text="Screenshot of unified device timeline.":::

 You can elect not to show events from Microsoft Sentinel in the main timeline, and instead continue to view them as before, only on the *Sentinel events* tab.
-To do this, select **Timeline settings** and move the **Stream events from Microsoft Sentinel queries** to **Off**.
+To do this, select **Timeline settings** and move the **Stream events from Microsoft Sentinel queries** toggle to **Off**.
 Select **Apply** to save the setting.

 :::image type="content" source="media/entity-page-device/entity-device-timeline-settings.png" alt-text="Screenshot of entity device timeline settings toggle.":::